 Expect a limit on visitors

 Visitors are usually restricted and rarely allowed.
 This helps to maintain the privacy of other guests.
-Most sober living homes are gender specific, you may find that a sober living home for men has restrictions on female visitors for instance.
+Most sober living homes are gender specific, you may find that a sober living home for women has restrictions on female visitors for instance.
 At the Step Up Inn male visitors are not allowed on the property unless they are a family member and/or approved by management.

 Expect Breathalyzer and drug testing